Last Updated: May 10, 2026

 What are the generic sources for ranitidine hydrochloride and what is the scope of freedom to operate?

-Ranitidine hydrochloride is the generic ingredient in seven branded drugs marketed by Ajanta Pharma Ltd, Appco, Aurobindo Pharma, Dr Reddys Labs Ltd, Novitium Pharma, Pharmobedient, Sandoz, Teva, Glaxosmithkline, Glaxo Grp Ltd, Bedford, Hikma, Mylan Labs Ltd, Zydus Pharms Usa Inc, Pai Holdings Pharm, Actavis Mid Atlantic, Amneal Pharms, Apotex Inc, Epic Pharma Llc, Lannett Co Inc, Nostrum Labs Inc, Pharm Assoc, Ranbaxy, Sun Pharma Canada, Tolmar, Torrent, Wockhardt, Chattem Sanofi, Amneal Pharms Ny, Ani Pharms, Apotex, Boehringer Ingelheim, Contract Pharmacal, Dr Reddys Labs Inc, Glenmark Pharms Inc, Granules, Heritage Pharma Avet, Mpp Pharma, Mylan, Perrigo, Perrigo R And D, Ph Health, Strides Pharma, Sun Pharm Inds Ltd, Thinq Pharm-cro Pvt, Vkt Pharma, Watson Labs, and Wockhardt Ltd, and is included in eighty-four NDAs.
+Ranitidine hydrochloride is the generic ingredient in seven branded drugs marketed by Ajanta Pharma Ltd, Appco, Aurobindo Pharma, Dr Reddys Labs Ltd, Novitium Pharma, Rising, Sandoz, Teva, Glaxosmithkline, Glaxo Grp Ltd, Bedford, Hikma, Mylan Labs Ltd, Zydus Pharms Usa Inc, Pai Holdings Pharm, Actavis Mid Atlantic, Amneal Pharms, Apotex Inc, Epic Pharma Llc, Lannett Co Inc, Nostrum Labs Inc, Pharm Assoc, Ranbaxy, Sun Pharma Canada, Tolmar, Torrent, Wockhardt, Chattem Sanofi, Amneal Pharms Ny, Ani Pharms, Apotex, Boehringer Ingelheim, Contract Pharmacal, Dr Reddys Labs Inc, Glenmark Pharms, Granules, Heritage Pharma Avet, Mpp Pharma, Mylan, Perrigo, Perrigo R And D, Ph Health, Pharmobedient, Strides Pharma, Sun Pharm Inds Ltd, Thinq Pharm-cro Pvt, Vkt Pharma, Watson Labs, and Wockhardt Ltd, and is included in eighty-four NDAs.
 Additional information is available in the individual branded drug profile pages.

 There are thirty-two drug master file entries for ranitidine hydrochloride.
 Seven suppliers are listed for this compound.